forgemo/eclipselink-composite-persistence-unit-example/README.md

 1. Create two different Databases with tables for Persons and ContactDetails (auto-generating tables does not work for composite units)
 1. Adapt the persistence.xml for Persons and ContactDetails
-1. run mvm package for modules ContactDetails and Persons
+1. run mvn package for modules ContactDetails and Persons
 1. run mvn test for Application